-This September, Portland’s City Council is holding a public hearing on the Central City Plan, which currently includes language to codify the ODOT-supported $450 million expansion of the Rose Quarter Freeway.
-This project will have minimal impact on Portland’s congestion woes or epidemic of traffic fatalities, and will be devastatingly consequential to Portland’s stated goals to lead on climate, provide cleaner air, support healthy communities, build infrastructure for affordable housing and invest resources equitably across the city.
-The project, immediately adjacent to a soon-to-reopen middle school in inner North Portland, misallocates nearly half a billion dollars (twice the revenue raised by the recent affordable housing bond) for a project that even its proponents ultimately admit will not achieve significant return on investment.
+This project will have minimal impact on Portland’s congestion woes (which are undeniably bad, and getting worse) or epidemic of traffic fatalities (ditto), despite ODOT’s claims.
+Additionally, spending half a billion dollars on this freeway expansion has a significant opportunity cost on our ability to invest in transportation systems that actually support Portland’s stated goals to lead on climate, provide cleaner air, support healthy communities, build infrastructure for affordable housing and invest resources equitably across the city.
+The project, immediately adjacent to a soon-to-reopen middle school in inner North Portland, misallocates nearly half a billion dollars (twice the revenue raised by the recent affordable housing bond, and seven times the 2016 gas tax) for a project that even its proponents ultimately admit will not achieve significant return on investment.

 We acknowledge that the project includes positive aspects to the surrounding neighborhood, including a potential “cap” of the freeway and improved street grid connections torn out during a 1960s urban renewal initiative.
 However, it’s counterproductive for Portland to make these improvements as the expense of hundreds of millions of taxpayer dollars on an investment in increased lane miles of freeway.
 Not a single urban freeway expansion in North America has ever solved the problem of congestion, due to a concept that urban planners call “induced demand.”
 Why are city leaders willing to spend $450 million betting that somehow, the Rose Quarter Freeway Expansion will be any different?